Apricots are a staple in Mediterranean cooking and are a favorite for sweet-and-sour sauces to accompany meats.

 Apricots belong to the rose family and are among a group called “stone” fruits that also include plums, peaches, and cherries.
 They are equal in size to plums and are packed with beta-carotene, Vitamin C, potassium, and fiber.
 Dried apricots are a popular snack and convenient for inclusion in numerous recipes.

 The term “nectar of the gods” refers to the apricot and its ties to Greek mythology.
-The first recorded fruit was harvested in
+The first recorded fruit was harvested in China.
+Seeds made their way through Armenia and eventually to the state of Virginia in the early 1700s.
+The east coast was not a hospitable climate, however.
+Some fifty years later, groves in California began producing a large portion of the sweet fruit we see today.

 • The many apricot varieties have differing characteristics.
-Most recognized names include Tilton,
+Most recognized names include Tilton, Derby, Katy, Patterson, and Blenheim.

 • Canned apricots are sweeter than fresh fruits because they are allowed to fully ripen before picking and processing.